Dhruvit/BIA-660---Opinion-Mining-of-Yelp-Restaurent-Reviews/README.md

-This project is been done by Team 4 of BIA-660-A.
+This project has been done by Team 4 of BIA-660-A.

 The Team memebers are:-
 Dhruvitkumar Patel